M404h/packer-sandbox/readme.md

-# kubernetes secrete lab - AMI
+# Sandbox packer
-## Creates AMI on k3s
+## Creates a k3d installation with docker on an ubuntu base